arma3/arma3.github.io/_posts/2018-05-05-generate-a-random-position.md

 _position
 ```
-The discard method is rather unsuitable, especially for narrow triangles, so now some linear algebra is used.
+The rejection method is rather unsuitable, especially for narrow triangles, so now some linear algebra is used.
 In addition to the origin, one only needs the 3 vertices A, B and C relative to it.

 It is well known that two vectors span a parallelogram.
 Starting from any vertex (e.g. A), you can go 0 to 1 times the direction vector to a second corner (e.g. AB), and then from there 0 to 1 times the direction vector of the first corner to the third corner (e.g. AC).